Global threat: New cases of a drug resistant superbug reported in US

-Health officials in US state of Oregon have said that there were cases of Candida auris confirmed in the state.
+Health officials in US state of Oregon have said that there were three new cases of Candida auris confirmed in the state.

 The reported cases of a rare fungal infection that the Centers for Disease Control and Prevention (CDC) have described as posing a “serious” concern for the world, were the first ones for Oregon.